astrapi69/key-pair-cert-generator/README.md

 ## Semantic Versioning

-The versions of swing-app-ui-template are maintained with the Semantic Versioning guidelines.
+The versions of key-pair-cert-generator are maintained with the Semantic Versioning guidelines.

 Release version numbers will be incremented in the following format: